bhargavtimbadiya10/Android-App/README.md

-# 🛒 Crefti - Handmade Products E-Commerce Android App
+# 🛒 Crefti - Handmade Products E-Commerce App

 Crefti is an E-Commerce app designed for handmade products.
 It provides a platform for artisans and creators to showcase and sell their unique, handmade items.
 Built with Java, XML, and Firebase, Crefti offers a seamless and secure shopping experience for users interested in one-of-a-kind, crafted goods.
 Designed for performance, scalability, and a smooth shopping experience. ✨